CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/README.md

 Child subtree availability determines which subtrees are reachable from the deepest level of this subtree.
 This links subtrees together to form a tree.

-Unlike tile and content availability, which store bits for every level in the subtree, child subtree availability only stores bits for a single level of nodes.
-These nodes are one level deeper than the deepest level of the subtree, and represent the root nodes of adjacent subtrees.
-This is used to determine which other subtrees are reachable before making network requests.
+Unlike tile and content availability, which store bits for every level in the subtree, child subtree availability stores bits for nodes one level deeper than the deepest level of the subtree, and represent the root nodes of child subtrees.
+This is used to determine which other subtrees are reachable before requesting tiles.
+If availability is 0 for all child subtrees, then the tileset does not subdivide further.

 ![Child Subtree Availability](figures/child-subtree-availability.jpg)

-If availability is 0 for all child subtrees, then the tileset does not subdivide further.

 ## Subtree File Format